IRS Bumps 2023 Business Use Mileage Rate to 65.5 Cents per Mile

 Increased amounts of reimbursement represent increased budget expenses, and that means adjusting budgets in ways that affect other ministry spending.

-And because unreimbursed employee business expenses are not deductible under the Tax Cuts and Jobs Act of 2017, pastors and employees with unreimbursed mileage cannot seek any tax relief when they file next year’s federal income tax returns.
+Note: Unreimbursed employee business expenses are not deductible under the Tax Cuts and Jobs Act of 2017 (the “Act”).
+As a result, pastors and employees with unreimbursed mileage cannot seek tax relief on next year’s federal income tax returns.
+The act allows for a reinstatement of the deduction for unreimbursed employee business expenses after 2025.

 One final note: